TransferFunction/TransferFunction.github.io/docs/md/docs/journal.md

 ## Session 8 Jun 2020
 * Locations: [Bywall](/docs/locations#bywall)
 Went to the [Bywall](/docs/locations#bywall) went to the inn.
-Started a bar fight.
+[Megolas](/docs/party#megolas) found a man named [Damian](/docs/npcs#damian).
+He said he'd give the group passage to haven for a great price.
+Started a bar fight with dwarves.
 Were told we can get tokens from the guilds or the mayor.
 Met with [Grom](/docs/npcs#grom) to with a tournament and enter our way into the arena.
 Later that night [Llywd](/docs/party#llwyd-urswick), [Beef](/docs/party#beef), and [Dew](/docs/party#bwoop-bwoop-\(dew\)) snuck into [Groms](/docs/npcs#grom) meeting room and found a trap door that chuted into an owlbear den.

 ## Session 15 Jun 2020
 Entered the arena.
 Fought two basilisks and a two lizard wizards (lwizards?) inside an arena with a aqueduct running through.
-Short rested and fought in an arena with the skeletal remains of a dragon and fought two bulettes.
+Short rested and fought in an arena with the dragon skeletal remains of a dragon and fought two bulettes.

+## Session 22 Jun 2020
+Fought two giants.
+Damian interfered and

 > :ToCPrevNext